awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-server.md

 # AWS::Transfer::Server<a name="aws-resource-transfer-server"></a>

-The `AWS::Transfer::Server` resource instantiates an autoscaling virtual server based on a file transfer protocol in AWS\.
-When you make updates to your server or when you work with users, use the service\-generated `ServerId` property that is assigned to the newly created server\.
+Instantiates an auto\-scaling virtual server based on the selected file transfer protocol in AWS\.
+When you make updates to your file transfer protocol\-enabled server or when you work with users, use the service\-generated `ServerId` property that is assigned to the newly created server\.

 ## Syntax<a name="aws-resource-transfer-server-syntax"></a>